btwotwo/sicp/README.md

 ```

 ### What are these .md files with weird Slavic runes?
-I decided not to write solutions in English, simply because ~~I am lazy~~ when I write something in my native language I memorize it much much better.
+I decided not to write solution explanations in English, simply because ~~I am lazy~~ when I write something in my native language I memorize it much much better.
 So if you want to read it for some reason, use google translate idk 😎